jonathonadams/zero-to-production/guides/FIREBASE_SSR.md

   ]
   ```

   However That is not the case.
 Irrespective of the rewrite rules Firebase will **always** serve an `index.html` file if it is present in the hosting directory.
-The Universal Server is configured to serve an `index.original.html` instead of an `index.html` if it is found in the client directory and hence replacing the `index.html` with `index.original.html` will ensure the the cloud function servers your application.
+The Universal Server is configured to serve an `index.original.html` instead of an `index.html` if it is found in the client directory and hence replacing the `index.html` with `index.original.html` will ensure the the cloud function servers your application [stack overflow]

   ```ts
   // server.ts